Associate Professor of Physics

 You can download my full CV in PDF format, including links to my publications.

-My students and I are grateful to thank the National Science Foundation, the Research Corporation for Science Advancement, the Louis Stokes Alliance for Minority Participation, California State University, Fullerton, Dan Black, and Nancy Goodhue-McWilliams.
+My students and I are grateful to thank the National Science Foundation, the Research Corporation for Science Advancement, the Louis Stokes Alliance for Minority Participation, California State University, Fullerton, Nicholas and Lee Begovich, Dan Black, and Nancy Goodhue-McWilliams.
 Our research is supported in part by the following external grants:

 NSF grant PHY-1836734.
 Collaborative Research: The Next Generation of Gravitational Wave Detectors.